The Emergent Fine Structure Constant of Quantum Spin Ice Is Large: Supplemental Material

-Fig.~\ref{fig:zetaLevelCrossing}b shows the lowest energy states within several of the electric topological sectors.
+We find that at $\zeta \sim -0.2$, there is a transition to a finite electric field state (ie. the ground state moves to a non-zero topological sector) and at $\zeta\sim 1$ a phase transition to a finite momentum state.
+Fig.~\ref{fig:zetaLevelCrossing}c shows the lowest energy states within several of the electric topological sectors.
 At $\zeta\sim -0.2$, a nonzero $|Q\bm{\phi}|$ block becomes the new ground state, indicating that there is a phase transition from the eQED into an ordered phase.
 Within the projected ice manifold, this transition appears first order.
 We note that similar transitions to finite flux states occur both at $\mu \sim -0.5$ and $\mu = 1$.
 The phase transition at the RK point occurs along with the ground state energy in each topological sector becoming degenerate.
 This does not occur at $\mu\sim -0.5$ and $\zeta \sim -0.2$, leading us to believe the transition is first order.
 Again, more systematic study of the phase and transition are beyond the scope of this work.